evanbowman/BPCore-Engine/README.md

 Assign an entity a Z value between 0 and 255, inclusive.
 The engine will sort entities by Z value when drawing them.
 Returns the input entity.

 * `entag(entity, [integer])`
 For tagging an entity with a numbered integer.
 If an integer argument is passed, the function will set the entity's tag and return the entity.
 If no extra arguments are passed, will return the entity's current tag.
+Tag should be within range [0, 65535].

 * `enthb(entity, x_origin, y_origin, width, height)`
 Set a hitbox for an entity.
 Hitboxes will be anchored to the center of an entity, after adding x_origin and y_origin.
 Hitbox width and height may not exceed 255.
 But the gba screen is only 240x160, so hopefully this won't be a problem :) Returns the input entity.
 By default, an entity will use a 16x16 hitbox, where the hitbox anchor is at 8,8 (the center of the 16x16 hitbox), to match the engine's sprite size.